AtlassianPS/AtlassianPS.github.io/docs/Gallery/_sample.md

 ---
 layout: galleryItem
 author: Jon Doe <Jon.Doe@corp.com>               # Name/email of the author
-title: My Sample Title
+title: Cool Script
-synopsis: A very short description - Tweet lenght
+synopsis: This cool script does stuff
 type: [Idea | Working Script | Redacted Script]  # Is this an idea or a working script?
 modules:                             # List of module this entry uses
   - BitbucketPS
   - ConfluencePS
   - HipChatPS
   - JiraPS
 extras:                            # List of other resources/modules needed in script
   - ...
 ---

-### Brief summary
+## Brief summary

-#### Description
+### Description

 A detailed description of what this script does
 What problem does it try to solve?
 What is the environment where this script is run in?

-#### Code
+### Code

 {% gist !!GIST ID!! %}